 Today IACLEA is the leading authority for campus public safety.
 Our members represent campus law enforcement and security issues before law and policy makers, higher education officials, and members of the public around the globe.
-In 2018, IACLEA celebrated our 60th anniversary during our Annual Conference in Orlando, Florida.
+In 2018, IACLEA celebrated its 60th anniversary during the Annual Conference in Orlando, Florida.
 Check out some of the highlights over the years in the graphic below.

 IACLEA has more than 4,200 members at more than 1,000 colleges and universities in 11 countries.
 As the profession has changed, so have IACLEA offerings.

 Training: IACLEA's Annual Conference features a first-class educational program, networking, and products and services exposition.
 Additionally, we offer training on “hot topics” through our Emerging Issues training series, and we provide regional training.
 Our Distance Learning program offers webinars year-round on the full range of public safety concerns, and we produce leadership development training to support future policing executives.

 Accreditation: IACLEA Accreditation constitutes the recognition that a department conforms to the highest professional standards for campus law enforcement and protective services.